donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

         {
           Ptr<Node> ue = ueNodes.Get (u);
           Ptr<NetDevice> ueLteDevice = ueLteDevs.Get (u);
-          Ipv4InterfaceContainer ueIpIface = epcHelper->AssignUeIpv4Address (NetDeviceContainer (ueLteDevice));
+          Ipv4InterfaceContainer ueIpIface = ngcHelper->AssignUeIpv4Address (NetDeviceContainer (ueLteDevice));
           // set the default gateway for the UE Ptr<Ipv4StaticRouting> ueStaticRouting = ipv4RoutingHelper.GetStaticRouting (ue->GetObject<Ipv4> ());
-          ueStaticRouting->SetDefaultRoute (epcHelper->GetUeDefaultGatewayAddress (), 1);
+          ueStaticRouting->SetDefaultRoute (ngcHelper->GetUeDefaultGatewayAddress (), 1);
         }

 The activation of bearers is done in a slightly different way with respect to what done for an LTE-only simulation.
-First, the method ActivateDataRadioBearer is not to be used when the EPC is used.
-Second, when EPC is used, the default EPS bearer will be activated automatically when you call LteHelper::Attach ().
+First, the method ActivateDataRadioBearer is not to be used when the NGC is used.
+Second, when NGC is used, the default EPS bearer will be activated automatically when you call LteHelper::Attach ().
 Third, if you want to setup dedicated EPS bearer, you can do so using the method LteHelper::ActivateDedicatedEpsBearer ().
 This method takes as a